-- a fixed solar offset of 0.4V is used instead of a variable 2V. (values for 48V systems, divide by 4 for 12V).
+- A fixed solar offset of 0.4V is used instead of a variable 2V. (values for 48V systems, divide by 4 for 12V).
 Note that this solar offset is only applied when ESS-mode is set to Optimized in combination with the Feed-in excess solar charger power-setting enabled, or when ESS-mode is set to Keep batteries charged. - Add Auto-recharge feature for the ESS Modes Optimized and Optimized (with BatteryLife).
 The system will automatically recharge the battery (from the grid) when the SOC drops 5% or more below the value of 'Minimum SOC' in the ESS menu.
 Recharge stops when it reaches the Minimum SOC. - ESS improved state display: In addition to the charger states (Bulk/Absorption/Float), additional Discharging and Sustain modes were added.
-In addition it also shows reasons for the state it is in: - ∘ #1: SOC is low - ∘ #2: BatteryLife is active - #3: BMS disabled charging - ∘ #4: BMS disabled discharge - #5: Slow Charge in progress (part of BatteryLife, see above) - #6: User configured a charge limit of zero. - #7: User configured a discharge limit of zero.
+In addition it also shows reasons for the state it is in: - #1: Low SOC: discharge disabled - ∘ #2: BatteryLife is active - #3: Charging disabled by BMS - #4: Discharging disabled by BMS - #5: Slow Charge in progress (part of BatteryLife, see above) - #6: User configured a charge limit of zero. - #7: User configured a discharge limit of zero.